 Which gate is the main entrance to Fort Riley?

 Henry Gate at Exit 301 on I-70 is the main gate and is open 24/7.
 It is also the location of the Visitor Control Center, where guests can obtain day passes.
 Ogden Gate (Kansas Highway 18) and Four Corners Gate are also open 24/7.
-The Trooper Drive gate is currently closed — check the official Fort Riley visitor information page for any updates.
+Confirm secondary gate hours on the official Fort Riley visitor information page before relying on them for a daily commute.

 What are the schools like near Fort Riley?